Skip to content

 the Philippines

-The Manila Cathedral was built in 1971 as a parish, and then it was elevated into a cathedral.
-However, its original structure was damaged in fires, earthquakes, and bombing during World War II.
-The church combines the restrained austerity of the Romanesque style with the austerity of the Gothic style.
+The Manila Cathedral was built in 1971 as a parish and then elevated into a cathedral.
+However, its original structure was damaged by fires, earthquakes, and bombing during World War II.
+The church combines the Romanesque style’s restrained austerity with the Gothic style’s austerity.

-The façade is decorated with sculptures of saints in bronze, and the large stained-glass windows let in plenty of natural light.
-There is a distinguished rose glass window, resembling a blooming flower, which is located above the main passageway.
+The façade is decorated with bronze sculptures of saints, and the large stained-glass windows let in plenty of natural light.
+Above the main passageway, there is a distinguished rose-glass window resembling a blooming flower.

 The cathedral’s interior decoration is not extravagant, as nothing should distract believers while praying.
 The main point of attraction is the sculpture of the Virgin Mary on the altar.